Few Details Emerge over Reported Arrest of 20 "Alleged" Spies

 We will explain our situation in a future correspondence, with all details.
 We want to take our case to US Federal Court for Washington DC for substantial personal and professional damages.

-Thank you for your e-mail today.
-I hope you understand that the decision to restructure the Georgian Company was taken for commercial reasons only.
+Iain Clark General Manager FSUr all, Thank you for your e-mail today.
+I hope you understand that the decisions to restructure the Georgian Company was taken for commercial reasons only.
 It is always unfortunate when this happens as we realise the impact this has on individuals.
-The financial performance of the operation in Georgia has been poor for some time and we felt that urgent action was required to safeguard the jobs of the people that remain in the operation.
+The financial performance of the operation in Georgia has been poor for some time and we felt that urgent action was required to safeguard the jobs of the people that remain in the

 I would also like to stress that we will ensure that there is no discrimination of individuals based on race, colour or creed and that all individuals will be treated equally on all aspects of performance.
 The staff from Azerbaijan have been asked to temporarily assist during this difficult time and to help you cope with any issues that may arise.
 This is a temporary measure as they are required back in their own territory.